TIBTHINK/minecraft-server/README.md

 ## Going to be added to the script

-install of mcron \
+Install of mcron \
-detected if requirements are met \
+Detected if requirements are met \
-support on all linux based platforms (i.e arch centos)
+Support on all linux based platforms (i.e arch centos) \
+Command line configureation